radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 ### Non-goals (out of scope)

-We will cover the design and user experience for all the above solutions except for "Recipes for any resource" in this document to keep the scope of the work simple.
+We will not cover the design and user experience for "Recipes for any resource" in this document to keep the scope of the work simple.

 ## User profile and challenges